-Most deferred MBA programs follow a similar track: find a school, apply early, secure a seat as a student, and work for two-to-five years in between.
-They tend to be extremely competitive with small class sizes.
+Most deferred MBA programs follow a similar track: find a school, apply early, secure a seat as a student, and work for two to five years before actually enrolling.
+These programs tend to be extremely competitive with small class sizes.
 Most also have a reduced application fee or none at all.
 That said, the characteristics and incentives between elite programs vary.

-Noteworthy extracurricular engagement and evidence of leadership are even more vital when you’re lacking in real-world career experience.
-“You really need to have had some stand-out leadership experience in college,” says Heidi.
+Noteworthy extracurricular engagement and evidence of leadership are even more vital when you’re lacking real-world career experience.
+“You really need to have had some stand-out leadership experience in college,” says Hillis.

 If this feels intimidating, take heart – the ROI for deferred admissions candidates is high and the penalty of failure is zero.
-“If you are not accepted, admissions really hopes you will apply again in a few years,” says Malvina.
+“If you are not accepted, the admissions committee really hopes you will apply again in a few years,” says Miller-Complainville.
 “No harm done, to the contrary.”